mobilehero-archive/aplus-underscore/readme.md

 > **Coming Soon! :mega:**

 - [`npm`][]: Execute npm during the Alloy build process
 - [`babel`][]: Run babel transformations on your code during the build process
 - [`es6`][]: Use ES6/ES2015 code in your apps via babel transformations!
 - [`node`][]: Make `require` statements in your app support nodejs packages installed via npm
+- [`underscore`][]: Fix some issues with the usage of underscore in Alloy and allow upgrading to lodash

 _You can also search for more plugins developed by the community._